-Means in column with different superscripts are significantly different. s significant at 5% (p < 0.05); ns non significantly different.
+Means in columns with different superscripts are significantly different. s significant at 5% (p < 0.05); ns non significantly different.

 4. Conclusion

-Hemogloblin, hematocrit, differential leukocyte value was higher in broiler feeding Moringa oleifera treated diets.
+Haemoglobin, haematocrit, and differential leukocyte values were higher in broiler feeding Moringa oleifera treated diets.
 The result of total protein and globulin levels showed statistically significant (p<0.05).
 But albumin level showed non- significant (p>0.05) differences among the treatment groups as compared to the control group.
 Serum glucose level increases in the Moringa oleifera treated diet then the control group.
-The result shows a significant reduction in total serum cholesterol level in Moringa oleifera treated diet as compare to control.
-Blood calcium level was almost similar in all Moringa oleifera treated diet and control group.
-AST & ALT, Urea and BUN value were lower in Moringa oleifera treated diet than control.
-It could be concluded that Moringa oleifera leaf meal with levels of 0.5, 1 and 1.5% have beneficial effect on some heamatological and serum biochemical indices.
-The best level occurred by 1% in broiler chickens diets.
+The result shows a significant reduction in total serum cholesterol level in the Moringa oleifera treated diet as compared to the control.
+Blood calcium level was almost similar in all Moringa oleifera-treated diets and the control group.
+AST & ALT, Urea, and BUN values were lower in Moringa oleifera-treated diet than the control diet.
+It could be concluded that Moringa oleifera leaf meal with levels of 0.5, 1 and 1.5% has beneficial effect on some haematological and serum biochemical indices.
+The best level occurred by 1% in broiler chicken diets.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)